ngUpgraders/ng-forward/Walkthrough.md

 ```

 Again, it's a regular ES6 class.
 Just tell the injector that it's injectable with the `@Injectable()` annotation and you can start to inject it into other components and services.
 Ng-forward will handle the work of wrapping this in an angular service when we bootstrap.
 If you need to inject dependencies, you can use an Inject decorator.
 Here we are injecting some 'legacy' services—$q and $timeout—so we request them as strings.
 If we want to inject other es6-class-based servies we can reference those as objects, which will cover in a bit.

-> **Behind the Scenes**: We make a call to angular.service on your behalf.
-The class becomes the service singleton instance.

 ## Digging Deeper
 Now lets look at a more complicated component: